Grow a Girl

 How does a Peer Educator benefit from my sponsorship?

 Your monthly donation allows Act4Africa to cover her school fees entirely.
 Peer Educators are selected for sponsorship by Act4Africa according to strict criteria including their educational potential, honour and commitment as well their personal vulnerability and family situation.
 As well as her school fees she is provided with shoes and school uniform, together with a backpack full of educational resources.
 She will also receive a regular supply of sanitary protection allowing her to maximise her time in school each month.
+The girls also get regular support visits from the Act4Africa team.

 How much does it cost?